Tar-ive/agent-store/interaction.md

-# Agent Store Interaction Design
+# LangChain.md Agent Hub – Interaction Design

+> Independent project focused on open-source LLM agent discovery.
+No official affiliation with LangChain or any vendor.

 ## Core Interactive Components